hyyc116/HABITS/DSTN/README.md

 	there are still some nosies in the NEW_THERAPIES which will be filtered out by human checking.

-(we share the data crawled from pubmed in data folder, the internal files generated in the processing can be gotten by running the code.)
+(We share the data crawled from pubmed in data folder, the internal files generated in the processing can be gotten by running the code.)